oobecomau/desktop.gov.au/docs/patterns/azure-virtual-desktop.md

 Graphical Application Support | [GPU Capable VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-gpu) available in selected Australian Regions | Windows 10 VMs with higher GPU capability are available from Azure if there is a need to run graphical applications.
 Session Host Power Management | [Azure Automation](https://docs.microsoft.com/en-us/azure/virtual-desktop/set-up-scaling-script) | Azure Automation will be utilised to scale session host power management.
 This will enable shutting down and deallocating session host VMs during off-peak usage hours, and powering on and reallocating as required (during peak hours).
 Session Host Configuration | Refer to Session Host Configuration table | Session Host configuration.
-Deployed Applications | Agency defined | Applications to be deployed post platform deployment.
+Deployed Applications | Organisation defined | Applications to be deployed post platform deployment.
 OS Optimisations | [Virtual Desktop Optimization Tool](https://techcommunity.microsoft.com/t5/azure-virtual-desktop/windows-virtual-desktop-optimization-tool-now-available/m-p/1558614) | Microsoft recommend some optimisation to the OS image to increase performance and scalability and enhance the overall end user experience.
 Antivirus | Microsoft Defender for Endpoint | Microsoft Defender for Endpoint will be configured for the AVD platform. <br><br>For configuration items that apply specifically to an AVD environment, such as a dedicated VDI file share and specific exclusions, refer to [Deployment guide for Microsoft Defender Antivirus in a virtual desktop infrastructure (VDI) environment](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/deployment-vdi-microsoft-defender-antivirus?view=o365-worldwide) and for common client device configuration settings, refer to [client devices design](../blueprint/client-devices.md).